Teen Addiction Help: Guide for Parents of Addicts

 • Appearing fearful, anxious, withdrawn

 Teens often exhibit these signs regardless of drug use.
-As a result, it can be hard to know when to seek teen addiction help.
+As a result, it can be hard to know when to seek help for addiction.
 If your teen is showing severe versions of these signs, it is crucial to sit and have a calm conversation about your suspicions.

 Every child and teen is different and experiences different things.
 For some kids, having “the talk” about drugs and alcohol needs to happen sooner than for other kids.
 Some parents never have “the talk,” while others start talking about the dangers of drugs when their kids are small.